bneeland/borealhour/README.md

-Basic weather app built with Next.js using city name API from API Ninjas and weather data API from Visual Crossing
+Basic weather app built with Next.js using weather data API from Visual Crossing